zigimg/zigimg/README.md

 * Support GIF87a and GIF89a
 * Support animated GIF with Netscape application extension for looping information
 * Supported interlaced
+* Supports tiled and layered images used to achieve pseudo true color and more.
+* The plain text extension is not supported

 ### PBM - Portable Bitmap format